bedrocklinux/bedrocklinux-website/markdown/introduction.md

 <small><sup>1</sup>Well, everything except for user-friendly.
 At the moment,
 Bedrock Linux can not honestly be considered "user-friendly."</small>

-### {id="what\_bedrock\_does"} What Bedrock Linux Does
+### {id="what\_bedrock\_does"} What Bedrock Linux does

-Bedrock Linux uniquely manipulates the filesytem and PATH to allow software from various other Linux distributions to coexist as though they were all from the same single, cohesive Linux distribution.
-With Bedrock Linux, for example, one could have an RSS feed reader from Arch Linux's AUR open a webpage in a web browser from Ubuntu's repos while both of them are running in an X11 server from Fedora.
-Moreover, this interactions feels as though all of the packages were from the same repository; for day-to-day activity, Bedrock Linux feels like any other Linux distribution.
+Bedrock Linux manipulates the virtual filesystem such that processes from different distributions which would typically conflict work with each other (further details [below](#how_bedrock_works)).
+With this system, for example, one could have an RSS feed reader from Arch Linux's AUR open a webpage in a web browser from Ubuntu's repos while both of them are running in an X11 server from Fedora.
+These interactions feels as though all of the packages were from the same repository; for day-to-day activity, Bedrock Linux feels like any other Linux distribution.
 The typical concerns for things such as library conflicts are a non-issue with Bedrock Linux's design - if there is a package out there for a Linux distribution on your CPU architecture, it will most likely work with Bedrock Linux.

-### {id="bedrock\_only"} Bedrock-Only Features

-In addition to doing <small>(almost)</small> anything any other Linux distribution can do, there are a number of things Bedrock Linux can do which no other distribution can.
+### {id="additional\_functionality"} Additional Functionality

+As a side-effect of the way Bedrock Linux ensure packages from different distributions can coexist, Bedrock has some unusual additional functionality:

-- You can do a distro-upgrade (Debian 5 to 6, Ubuntu 12.04 to 12.10, etc),
-  *live, with almost no downtime*.
+- You can effectively do a distro-upgrade (Debian 5 to 6, Ubuntu 12.04 to 12.10, etc), *live, with almost no downtime*.
 No need to stop your apache server, reboot, configure things while the server is down, etc.
 - If a distro-upgrade breaks anything, no problem - the old release's program and settings can still be there, ready to go to pick up what it was doing before the distro-upgrade broke anything.